Sony sees $2.9 billion loss, new CEO warns of pain

 ($1=76.13 yen)

-(Additional reporting by Kim Miyoung in Seoul; Editing by Mark Bendeich, Ian Geoghegan and Neil Fullick)
+(Additional reporting by Kim Miyoung in Seoul and Yoko Kubota in Tokyo; Editing by Mark Bendeich, Ian Geoghegan and Mark Potter)

+* Shares up 1.6 percent, outperforming Nikkei average (Adds reason for net profit estimate rise, share price reaction)

+SEOUL, June 12 South Korea's central bank chief said on Monday that monetary policy needs to stay accommodative to support the economy, but adjustments should be reviewed if growth remains strong.